 We drove up to the house, a bit nervous about this quest now that we’d found it.
 I knocked on the door and soon a woman answered.
 It was his wife, Oona.
 She was welcoming but explained that Charlie was not feeling well and was taking a nap.
 “If you come this way again please stop by.
 I am sure he would love to meet you.”
 I could hardly believe it and the following April we made a detour back to Vevey.
 This time someone else answered the door, sorry to report that I had just missed Mr. Chaplin who left that morning to get his special Oscar® in Hollywood.

 On that trip I came across several Chaplin posters.
 He was popular everywhere in the world with reissues of his films in many places.
-Movie posters had not yet become collectibles and I got lucky buying a prize 1920s French version of By the Sea at a flea market.
+I bought posters for Chaplin movies in France, England, Italy, Spain, Belgium and Hungary.
+Movie posters had not yet become collectibles and I got especially lucky buying a prize 1920s French version of By the Sea at a flea market.

 When I co-founded Landmark Theatres in 1975, Chaplin movies were a popular fixture in our repertory programming.
 At Berkeley’s UC Theatre and later at the Balboa in San Francisco we annually celebrated the theaters’ birthdays by recreating a night at the silent movies with live music, often featuring Charlie on the screen and impersonators in our lobby.
-Showing A Jitney Elopement and In the Park at the Balboa was especially fun because they were filmed a few blocks away from the theater.
+The much loved organist Bob Vaughn accompanied dozens of showings at the U.C.
+Theatre.
+Screening A Jitney Elopement and In the Park at the Balboa was especially fun because they were filmed a few blocks away from the theater.

-I have been lucky to have met the children of Oona O’Neill and Charles Chaplin, Geraldine and Michael and seen his granddaughter Aurélia Thierrée perform her show Aurélia’s Oratorio directed by her mother Victoria at the Berkeley Repertory Theatre.
+I have been lucky to have met the children of Oona O’Neill and Charles Chaplin, Geraldine and Michael at a tribute during the Cannes Film Festval.
+His granddaughter Aurélia Thierrée performed her show Aurélia’s Oratorio directed by her mother Victoria at the Berkeley Repertory Theatre.
 They all enjoyed my story about visiting Vevey.

 In 2007 Norman Lloyd made his first visit to the Telluride Film Festival where I was lucky enough to become friends with the now 100 year-old actor/director/producer.
 He told how he was invited to play tennis with Chaplin.
 They became friends and Lloyd was featured in Limelight.
 Over the years he has told me wonderful stories about Chaplin.